Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Introduction

-This research project is motivated by various recent developments in the literature on infinite-dimensional groups.
-Symmetric subgroups of affine Kac-Moody groups have been classified (see e.g.\ \cite{Ro94}, \cite{HG12} and references therein), the geometry of the corresponding symmetric spaces and of certain compactifications are a current research topic (see \cite{Fr11}, \cite{So12}).
+First of all the representation theory of Kac-Moody groups and the geometry of their flag manifolds are well-established central themes.
+Symmetric subgroups of affine Kac-Moody groups have been classified (see e.g.\ \cite{Ro94}, \cite{HG12} and references therein), the geometry of the corresponding symmetric spaces and of certain compactifications are the subject of current investigation (see \cite{Fr11}, \cite{So12}).
 Research on the space of loops on a spherical variety has led to a link between spherical varieties and Langlands duality (see \cite{GN10}).
-On this subject see also \cite{SV12}: although still mostly conjectural, the combinatorics of spherical varieties provide a way to analyze periods of automorphic forms and related problems in local harmonic analysis.
-Moreover, the techniques used for solving Delzant's conjecture on multiplicity free hamiltonian manifolds (see \cite{Kn11}), where affine smooth spherical varieties have a central role, can be applied also to multiplicity free Hamiltonian actions of loop groups (a paper by Friedrich Knop on this subject is in preparation).
-In addition, our results on $\kmP/\kmH$ intersect the study of the automorphism groups of spherical varieties, which is an ongoing research area (see \cite{Br07}, \cite{LP14}, \cite{Pe12}).
+Finally, the techniques used for solving Delzant's conjecture on multiplicity free Hamiltonian manifolds (see \cite{Kn11}), where affine smooth spherical varieties have a central role, can be applied also to multiplicity free Hamiltonian actions of loop groups (see \cite{Kn16}).

+We also mention that our results on $\kmP/\kmH$ intersect the study of the automorphism groups of spherical varieties, which is an ongoing research area (see \cite{LP14}, \cite{Pe12}).
+In particular, we expect that our results will provide new insight on the theory of {\em log-homogeneous varieties}, introduced by M.\ Brion in \cite{Br07}.
+For example, Corollary~\ref{cor:Ltoroidaln} is analogous to \cite[Theorem~3.2.1]{Br07}, and a paper on the relationship between log-homogeneous varieties and {\em $P$-toroidal} varieties defined here in Section~\ref{s:emb} is in preparation.

 In the first part of the paper, Sections~\ref{s:invariantsfinite}--\ref{s:examplesfinite}, we develop the basic tools to study $\kmP/\kmH$.
 Here we work in even greater generality: we start with a connected linear algebraic group $P$ with Levi subgroup $L$, and we consider a homogeneous space $P/H$ with the only assumption that it is a spherical $L$-variety.
 In this generality we define some invariants associated with the action of $P$ on $P/H$, the most relevant being its {\em spherical roots} (see Definition~\ref{def:sphroots}), and we establish relationships between the combinatorics of these objects and the geometry of $P$-equivariant compactifications of $P/H$.